inkle/ink-unity-integration/README.md

 ## :video_game: Demos
 This project includes a demo scene, providing a simple example of how to control an ink story with C# code using Unity UI.

-(If you imported this package as a UPM (recommended), then you must first import the demos from Packages > Ink Unity Integration > Examples)
+(If you imported this package as a UPM, then you must first import the demos from Packages > Ink Unity Integration > Demos)

 To run a demo, double-click the scene file at the root of the demo folder to open it, and press the Play button at the top of the screen to start it.